silphimon/webpage/content/teaching/Statistica/_index.md

 ---
 title: Statistica
 linkTitle: Statistica
-summary: Introductory course on topics in descriptive statistics, probability, statistical inference, and linear regression.
+summary: Introductory level course that aims to provide some probability and statistics background needed for students to go on to study advanced quantitative analyses in the natural and social sciences, financial statistics, and so on.
 date: '2023-09-25'
 type: book
 ---